toojla/RoadToMillion/README.md

 # Road To Million 💰

-A personal finance tracking application built with .NET Aspire, Blazor WebAssembly, and ASP.NET Core Web API.
+A **single-user** personal finance tracking application built with .NET Aspire, Blazor WebAssembly, and ASP.NET Core Web API.
 Track your journey to financial success by managing account groups, accounts, and balance snapshots over time.

 ## 🏗️ Architecture